dividuum/info-beamer/doc/manual.md

 Lua is a fast.
 This is important, since the function `node.render` is called for each frame.
 Lua is small and simple.
-If you did any programming in another language, you should be able to learn the lua basics in a few hours.
+If you did any programming in another language, you should be able to learn the Lua basics in a few hours.

 Lua can be sandboxed.
 Memory and CPU usage can be restricted.
 Multiple Lua